 Voltmeters are used to take quick and easy measurements of AC and DC analog signals.
 This guide explains the use of the Voltmeter instrument in WaveForms.

 - A Digilent Test & Measurement Device with Analog Input Channels:

 - A Computer with WaveForms Software Installed

 Plug in the Test & Measurement Device, then start WaveForms and make sure the device is connected.

 If no device is connected to the host computer when WaveForms launches, the Device Manager will be launched.
 Make sure that the device is plugged in and turned on, at which point it will appear in the Device Manager's device list (1).
-Click on the device in the list to select it, then click the Select button (2) to close the Device Manager.
+Click on the device in the list to select it, then click on the buffer size (2).
+Click the Select button (3) to close the Device Manager.

 Note: “DEMO” devices are also listed, which allow the user to use WaveForms and create projects without a physical device.

 Note: The Device Manager can be opened by clicking on the “Connected Device” button in the bottom right corner of the screen (4.), or by selecting “Device Manager” from the “Settings” menu at the top of the screen.